Pep Guardiola and the two meetings with Ruben Amorim that shape Manchester derby

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-And yet Amorim’s Manchester derby debut offers him the chance to complete a rare feat.
+And yet, Amorim’s Manchester derby debut offers him the chance to complete a rare feat.
 On the worst run of his managerial career, Guardiola has already lost twice within a few weeks to Ange Postecoglou.
-Amorim has the opportunity to emulate him, but to do a double with different clubs.
-His penultimate game with Sporting CP was a 4-1 triumph that took the Portuguese club second in the Champions League.
+Amorim has the opportunity to emulate him but to do a double with different clubs.
+His penultimate game with Sporting CP was a 4-1 triumph that took the Portuguese club to second in the Champions League standings.

 “I would like to play the game like we played in Lisbon on Sunday, believe me,” said Guardiola.
 And if he can be a contrarian, it was a reference to City’s dominance for much of the first half, when they should have extended their lead, before Sporting’s four-goal comeback.
 There was a reminder that it may be too soon to say United’s new manager has got his number.

 “I know our fans are sad and I understand completely,” he said.
-“Maybe we lost seven or eight games in a year in some seasons and now we have done it in a month-and-a-half.
-They are sad but they know that this group of players has made an era of eight-to-ten years that no one has done.”
+“Maybe we lost seven or eight games in a year in some seasons and now we have done it in a month and a half.
+They are sad but they know that this group of players has made an era of eight to 10 years that no one has done.”
 And suddenly it has felt as though an era is ending.

 Guardiola would disagree.
 He believes results have been worse than performances, suggesting issues at either end of the pitch and an inability to sustain their levels for 90 minutes have cost them.
 “I have a certain authority on what happened in my career as a player and manager that I know perfectly whether we are playing good or not good,” he said.
 “We have to shoot more in the final third.
 We have to defend better.
 We have to avoid making mistakes at both ends, yes.
 Except the Liverpool and Bournemouth games, [in] the rest of the games we were there.
 We were not consistent for 90 minutes.
 I know the reason why.”

-He attributes City’s slump to absences.
-“No team can play without central defenders, without a Ballon d'Or winner, and the best player in the Premier League all season,” he said.
+He attributes City’s slump to absences amid a punishing schedule.
+“No team can play without central defenders, without a Ballon d’Or winner, and the best player in the Premier League all season,” he said.
 But John Stones, Nathan Ake, Manuel Akanji and Rodri will miss the derby, though presumably Phil Foden will not.
 City’s healthy financial results, with a profit of £73m while, for the second successive year, making more than £100m in player sales, may have come at a cost, leaving them short-staffed.

 And City’s problems have multiplied during their schedule of late; a meeting with Amorim’s Sporting is a reason why their Champions League campaign has gone wrong.
-He can see the Portuguese’s influence already at Old Trafford.
-“It's already there,” he said.
+He can see the Portuguese’s influence at Old Trafford, even at this early stage.
+“It’s already there,” he said.
 “They start to do all the patterns, how the good the movements are, everyone does it and the runners and the pace.
-He will do a good job at United, I'm pretty sure of that.”
+He will do a good job at United, I’m pretty sure of that.”

 Guardiola has sometimes lost the battles against United – Jose Mourinho, Ole Gunnar Solskjaer and Erik ten Hag all got notable wins against City, even if Ralf Rangnick did not – while winning the wars.
 But that was then, before a slide that was accelerated the last time he met Amorim.
 And in a rematch, Guardiola is looking to his depleted team to start a revival.
 Perhaps he really does want them to play as they did in Lisbon.
 But he certainly hopes for a very different result.